Zeioth/latencyflex2-installer/README.md

 DXVK_CONFIG_FILE=~/.cache/latency-flex/dxvk.conf
 ```

-Note that LatencyFlex2 will only work on games where Nvidia reflex can be normally enabled.
+Please note that LatencyFlex2 will only work on games where Nvidia reflex can be normally enabled from inside the game.
 If the game has anticheat it is possible you are banned.
 Use it under your own risk.

 ### HOW TO CHECK IF IT'S WORKING
 You can check if LatencyFlex2 is working by following [this](https://lfx2.ishitatsuy.uk/shim/installing.html#enabling-or-disabling-explicit-latency-markers) steps.